15 Biggest Gambling Countries: The Giants of the Global Gambling Market

 - Per Capita Spending: How much, on average, each person spends on gambling in a country.
 This shows how popular gambling is among the population.

-- Market Growth Rate: How fast the gambling market is growing, usually helped by new technology and changes in laws.
+- Market Growth Rate: How fast the gambling market is growing, usually driven by new technology and changes in laws.

 - Number of Players: How many people actively participate in gambling, whether in physical venues or online.